Lake Annecy from Talloires © French Moments

 • Lake Annecy: Places to Visit and Things to Do

 The steep wooded and snow-capped mountains rising majestically above the stunning yet peaceful turquoise waters of Lake Annecy provide an unforgettable view.
-With the historic town of Annecy, famous lakeshore villages such as Talloires and fairy-tale castles like Menthon and Duingt, Lake Annecy is one of France’s most spectacular settings.
+With the historic town of Annecy, famous lakeshore villages such as Talloires, and fairy-tale castles like Menthon and Duingt, Lake Annecy is one of France’s most spectacular settings.
 We’ve been lucky to make it our home base and, when we lived in the Tarentaise Valley, to drive along its banks very often.
-Each time this lake amazed us.
-And I hope it will do the same impression on you!
+Each time, this lake amazed us.
+And I hope it will make the same impression on you!

 What is Lake Annecy – a little description